rainforestapp/fourchette/README.md

 ## Async processing note

 Fourchette uses [Sucker Punch](https://github.com/brandonhilkert/sucker_punch), "a single-process Ruby asynchronous processing library".
 No need for redis or extra processes.
-It also mean it can run for free on Heroku, if this is what you want.
+It also mean you can run it for free on Heroku, if this is what you want.

 ## Contribute